 Please find the online fill-in Guardian application form below, once you have completed the mandatory signature page.

-PLEASE NOTE: We have a waiting list for Guardians.
+PLEASE NOTE: We have a waiting list for Guardians and limited spots available.
+If you submit a Guardian application and do not have a family/friend Veteran to escort, please be patient.
 You will be contacted by an HFO staff member when you’ve been selected to go on a flight.
-Please be patient, guardians may wait approximately 12 months before being selected.
 Thank you for your patience and thank you for your support.

 One Guardian's Experience